 Public holidays in Japan

 Japanese people work a lot (long hours, at least) and are sometimes reluctant to take their days off.
 Therefore, the government regularly adds public holidays to "force" employees to rest.
-The Japanese archipelago has thus become one of the countries with the most days off in the world.
+The Japanese archipelago has thus become one of the countries with the most days off in the world, thanks to about 20 national non-worked days.

 Here is the list of national celebrations, which correspond to public holidays in Japan.
 These days also mark the leave of some administrations, as well as certain Japanese gardens, parks, museums and temples / shrines.
-However stores and shopping malls remain usually opened during this schedule:
+However stores and shopping malls remain usually opened on these dates.

 To be very detailed, we can add to this list countless regional and local festivals, but they are rarely days off.